 FITNESS TO PRACTISE PROCEDURE

 Procedure Ref:

-Version Number 1.5
+Version Number 1.3

 Version Date v1.1 July 2011 updated September 2014

 v1.2 Rewritten and updated December 2015

-v1.3 Updated May 2017
+v1.3 Updated May 2016

-v1.4 Updated August 2019

-v1.5 Updated August 2020

-Role of Reviewer Head, Quality Systems
+Name of developer/Reviewer Academic Registrar/Head, Quality Systems

 Procedure Owner (School/Centre/Unit) Standards and Enhancement Office

-Person responsible for implementation (postholder) Heads of School
+Person responsible for implementation Heads of School

+(postholder)

 Approving Committee/Board Senate

 Date approved 22 May 2017

 Effective from August 2017

 Dissemination methods (eg website) Website to current and perspective students

 Review Frequency 3 years

 Reviewing Committee Education Committee

-Consulting History Academic Standards and Quality Committee (now known as Education
+Consulting History Academic Standards and Quality Committee (now known as

-Committee):
+Education Committee):

 4 July 2013, 13 October 2010

 Senate:

-18 October 2011, 20 June 2011
+18 October 2011, 20 June 2011 October/November - consultation with

 October/November - consultation with SU/HoS/SEO/AVC(A)/AEDSE

-May 2017 Consultation with members of Executive Board and Students' Union
+May 2017 Consultation with members of Executive Board and

-August 2020 Consultation with members of Senior Management Team,

-Students Union and approval of changes by Education Committee.
+Students' Union

-Document History May 2017
+Document History June 2011

+(eg rationale for and dates of previous Amendments to paragraphs 1 and 5 in light of experience.

+amendments Addition of Appendix 1

+Changes of Schools to Faculties

+Updating of legislation eg Equality Act 2010

+September 2014

+Changes of Faculties to Schools.

+Updating of governmental departments eg CRB and ISA merged

+to create DBS

+October 2015

+Rewrite to encompass new procedures and policies, new

+organisational structure and nomenclature.
+Working group

+included all effected HoS (or representatives) and consultation

+with SU

+$\frac{May 2016}{May 2016}$

-(eg rationale for and dates of previous amendments To update related policies (5.1) and published documents (2.3); Clarify that hearings will take place in the event that the students does not attend and has not notified the Head of Quality Systems that they need to make alternative arrangements (12.7 and 13.8)
+To update related policies (5.1) and published documents (2.3);

+Clarify that hearings will take place in the event that the students does not attend and has not notified the Head of Quality Systems

+that they need to make alternative arrangements (12.7 and 13.8)

-Hearing Chair role to be undertaken by member of Senior Management Team (12.1 and 12.8); In the case of Appeal against expulsion, the Appeal Officer can be nominee of the Chair of the Board of Governors in the event that the latter is unavailable (13.4); remove duplication and provide clarity in event that decision to exclude or expel is revoked at appeal stage 13.12.f.
+Hearing Chair role to be undertaken by member of Senior

+Management Team (12.1 and 12.8); In the case of Appeal against

+expulsion, the Appeal Officer can be nominee of the Chair of the

+Board of Governors in the event that the latter is unavailable

-August 2019 Update to reflect nomenclature of post holders and inclusion of clause 8.12 to provide clarity in event of criminal proceedings August 2020
+(13.4); remove duplication and provide clarity in event that

-Update to take into account the OIA Good Practice Framework - Fitness to Practise, provide greater clarity for stakeholders, include clarification with regards to DBS referral; update structural and nomenclature changes
+decision to exclude or expel is revoked at appeal stage 13.12.f.